atharva-pardeshi/RideMate/README.md

 Contact:
 Have questions or suggestions?
 Reach out to us at atharvapardeshi206@gmail.com 📧.

-Happy Motor Cycling with RideMate! 🚵‍♀️🚵‍♂️
+Happy Motorcycling with RideMate! 🚵‍♀️🚵‍♂️